MazamaScience/MazamaTimeSeries/vignettes/MazamaTimeSeries.Rmd

 * regular (shared) hourly time axes only
 * single parameter only

-Each column of `mts$data` represents a timeseries associated with a partricular device-deployment while each row represents a _synoptic_ snap shot of all measurements made at a particular time.
+Each column of `mts$data` represents a timeseries associated with a particular device-deployment while each row represents a _synoptic_ snap shot of all measurements made at a particular time.